hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 This change in the mechanics of how the roster is updated, new networks are started, and how merkle state is transplanted will impact current DevOps practices significantly.
 SOLO and all testing environments will need to be updated as well.
 This change includes the inversion of control of the startup process where in the responsibility for reading the state, address book, and configuration from disk is moved from the platform to `ServicesMain`.
+Most of the material code changes related to life-cycle are in the `Services` code base.
+Switching from  `AddressBook` to `Roster` in consensus and the rest of the platform are straight forward substitutions.

 This roster life-cycle change has been carved off from the TSS effort as a separate proposal to reduce the size and scope of changes per release and allow the changes entailed by TSS to be more incremental.